Composting the EU Tech Mess: From #NLnet to #Eurostack

 The real challenge now isn’t just pointing at the pile (fun as that can be), it’s handing the next generation proper shovels – real tools, real critical thinking, real spaces for building rooted, resilient, open tech.

 Whenever something grassroots or genuinely native pushes into these spaces, say, someone trying to move beyond the stale copycat platforms, or raising the obvious problems with #dotcons being repackaged as “innovation”, the response is a passive-aggressive wall of non-engagement.
-These spaces are deeply allergic to anything that makes the comfort of #mainstreaming uncomfortable.
+These spaces are deeply allergic to anything that makes the self blinded comfort of #mainstreaming uncomfortable.

 And you don’t shut up?
 If you insist on making the mess visible and pushing for something that might actually shift the culture?
 That’s when it escalates.